Volume 3, Issue 7

 – HRPP Staff

-Tip of the Month: Are You New to UT?
-How to Get Started.
+New to UT?
+How to Get Started with IRB

 The UT IRB requires that all individuals involved in human subjects research activities must complete the CITI Human Research Protections Training Course.
 Please consult our guidance on registration and, if you have taken this CITI training at your previous institution, how to transfer CITI credits to UT.
 You can find additional information on the IRB Training page.

-iMedRIS–UT’s IRB uses iMedRIS, electronic application system, for its submission and review process.
-Below are some steps to get you started.
+UT’s IRB uses iMedRIS, electronic application system, for its submission and review process.
+Below you will find some steps on how to get started with the process.

 - Go to iMedRIS and log in using your NetID.
 Once you log in, it can take up to 24 hours for the system to authenticate your user information and display the Study Assistant menu/screen from which you will create your application.